RedisLabs/redislabs-docs/content/rc/subscriptions/create-flexible-subscription.md

 ## Review and Create tab

-The **Review & Create** tab provides a cost estimate for your Flexible plan and provides a place to enter payment details:
+The **Review & Create** tab provides a cost estimate for your Flexible plan and lets you enter payment details:

 {{<image filename="images/rc/flexible-create-review.png" width="75%" alt="The **Review & Create** tab of the Create Custom Subscription screen." >}}{{< /image >}}